tanfwong/dsp_notes/_sources/ch1/ztransform.md

 ## Properties and tables
-Typically, it is more convenient to find the $z$-transform of a signal by consulting a pair of tables listing common $z$-transform properties and $z$-transform pair.
+Typically, it is more convenient to find the $z$-transform of a signal by consulting a pair of tables listing common $z$-transform properties and $z$-transform pairs.
 For example, see the [tables from Wikipedia](https://en.wikipedia.org/wiki/Z-transform).

 **Use of table example**: